Damages for Patent Infringement

 The Court’s opinion provides a good summary of the evidence (and argument) on these issues and is certainly worth reading to consider how a potential case will measure up.

-If you have a patent that you believe is being infringed or if someone is alleging that you owe damages for patent infringement, please see Polasek Law Firm’s Litigation page and contact the team at 832-485-3560.
+If you have a patent that you believe is being infringed or if someone is alleging that you owe damages for patent infringement, please contact our patent litigation lawyers by filling out our short form or calling (832) 485-3580 today.